Starting the Gym as a Beginner. What I Wish I Knew

 At that age, I didn’t understand that bodies develop differently.
 Everyone has a different pace, a different starting point, and a completely different situation.

-Instead, I kept comparing myself.
+So I kept comparing myself.
 To models, to people online, and to girls in completely different stages of life than me.

-No wonder it never felt like enough.
+No wonder I never felt like enough.

 What I wish I had known back then is this.
 My body was never something that needed to be fixed.